 ★ "Jasper" as a noun for "man" or "stranger" is authentically Southern/Appalachian and dates back to the 1800s.
 It signals a rustic or humorous tone, not just a personal name. ★

-Documented in the Dictionary of American Regional English and Appalachian dialect collections.
-Likely derived from the common given name "Jasper," generalized to mean "fellow" or "outsider," much like "Jack" or "Joe."
+Found in Appalachian dialect collections, this term likely comes from the common given name "Jasper," generalized to mean "fellow" or "outsider," much like "Jack" or "Joe."

 Still heard among older Southerners and in storytelling.
 Outside the region it’s rare and usually only recognized as a personal name or gemstone.